cdeck3r/DRL4REST/README.md

 # DRL4REST

-In Deep Reinforcement Learning for REST interfaces (DRL4REST) we aim for a sim-to-real approach learning REST interfaces to achieve interoperability.
-This is understood as a rational goal-driven behavior of the service.
+In Deep Reinforcement Learning for REST (DRL4REST) we aim for a sim-to-real approach learning REST interfaces to achieve interoperability.
+Latter is conceived as a rational goal-driven behavior of the service.

 It works in two steps